Otodental syndrome: Prognosis

-The functional prognosis is mostly good with those that suffer from otodental syndrome.
+The functional prognosis is mostly good with those with otodental syndrome.
 Appropriate dental treatment, hearing aids, and visitation to necessary specialists are recommended.
 Quality of life may be affected by psychological and functional aspects.
 It is also recommended that genetic counseling be given to families that have or may have this condition.

 Recent research

 Currently there are no open research studies for otodental syndrome.
 Due to the rarity of this disease, current research is very limited.

 The most recent research has involved case studies of the affected individuals and/or families, all of which show the specific phenotypic symptoms of otodental syndrome.
 Investigations on the effects of FGF3 and FADD have also been performed.
 These studies have shown successes in supporting previous studies that mutations to FGF3 and neighboring genes may cause the associated phenotypic abnormalities.
 According to recent studies involving zebrafish embryos, there is also support in that the FADD gene contributed to ocular coloboma symptoms as well.

 Future research studies are required in order to better grasp the specific relationship between the gene involved and its effect on various tissues and organs such as teeth, eyes, and ear.
 Little is known and there is still much to be determined.